nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `unlink ch/John Doe` removes the parent-child relationship from `John Doe`
 </box>

-### Sorting all persons alphabetically: `sort`
+### Sorting all contacts alphabetically: `sort`

-Sorts all person in the address book, keeping pinned persons on top.
+Sorts all contacts in the address book, keeping pinned contacts at the top of the list.

 Format: `sort`